 This course may be taken for between 1 and 3 credit hours.
 Students will receive only Pass/Fail grades for the directed study in a ministry site.

 7.2.4 Gerontology Program: The University of Kentucky Sanders-Brown Center on Aging offers a Graduate Certificate in Gerontology.
 Students in the Lexington area may enroll in this program.
 The program requires twelve hours of classroom work and a field experience for which three hours of credit are earned.
 Lexington Theological Seminary will accept the fifteen hours of work for transfer into the Master of Arts degree program.

-7.2.5 Master of Arts Thesis: The M.A. thesis is the culmination of the Master of Arts degree at LTS.
+7.2.5 Master of Theological Studies Thesis: The M.T.S. thesis is the culmination of the Master of Theological Studies degree at LTS.

-Standards for an M.A.
+Standards for an M.T.S.
 Thesis: The thesis should not be less than sixty pages in length.
-It must follow Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 7th ed., (Chicago: The University of Chicago Press, 2007) in matters of form and style.
+It must follow Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 8th ed., (Chicago: The University of Chicago Press, 2007) in matters of form and style.
 The thesis should build upon coursework and demonstrate an advanced level of research and thought.

-The M.A. thesis is normally an academic research project, though the student may choose to relate the research to a question or issue in a religious community.
-It is expected that the M.A. thesis will demonstrate an advanced level of thought and facility in a field of religious studies.
+The M.T.S. thesis is normally an academic research project, though the student may choose to relate the research to a question or issue in a religious community.
+It is expected that the M.T.S. thesis will demonstrate an advanced level of thought and facility in a field of religious studies.

 The project provides an opportunity for candidates to engage in an inquiry which will:

 - Develop and demonstrate a deep and coherent understanding of an area of religious studies;